isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-fruit-flies/index.md

 ##  2. Apple Cider Vinegar + Dawn Dish Soap

 Apple cider vinegaris the magical best fruit fly trap.
 But why do fruit flies love v inegar?
-Well, vinegar is [fully fermented organic matter](https://www.hsph. harvard. edu/nutritionsource/vinegar/) (with excellent scent).
+Well, vinegar is [fully fermented organic matter](https://www.hsph.harvard.edu/nutritionsource/vinegar/)(with excellent scent).
 Fruit flies love broken-down natural ingredients and its acidity.

-[caption id="" align="aligncenter" width="960"]: max_bytes(150000): strip_icc(): format(webp)/get-rid-of-fruit-flies-1388144_FINAL-5bd1e65c46e0fb0051f7ed36. png) Source: [the Spruce](https://www.thespruce. com/get-rid-of-fruit-flies-1388144) [/caption] The bugs will jump into a jar containing Apple cider vinegar and drown in it as they try to drink it with its mouth-parts - acting like a Kryptonite.
+[caption id="" align="aligncenter" width="960"]: max_bytes(150000): strip_icc(): format(webp)/get-rid-of-fruit-flies-1388144_FINAL-5bd1e65c46e0fb0051f7ed36. png) Source: [the Spruce](https://www.thespruce.com/get-rid-of-fruit-flies-1388144)[/caption] The bugs will jump into a jar containing Apple cider vinegar and drown in it as they try to drink it with its mouth-parts - acting like a Kryptonite.

-The requirements to make the vinegar fruit fly traps are just a [plastic wrap and a jar or glass](http://www.academia. edu/27434106/How_to_Get_Rid_Of_Fruit_Flies_with_a_Homemade_Fruit_Fly_Trap).
-1. Pour a portion of your Apple cider vinegar into a glass.
+The requirements to make the vinegar fruit fly traps are just a [plastic wrap and a jar or glass](http://www.academia.edu/27434106/How_to_Get_Rid_Of_Fruit_Flies_with_a_Homemade_Fruit_Fly_Trap).1.
+Pour a portion of your Apple cider vinegar into a glass.
 Cover the glass with vinegar using a plastic wrap.
 2. Now, use a pin or toothpick to poke some 2-4 small holes on the plastic wrap.
 This will allow the smell of your white vinegar to emerge.
 3.

 Next, you'll need to poke a bigger hole at the center of your plastic cover - this is where the fruit flies will gain entry into the glass.
 4. Now, leave the glass with Apple cider vinegar around the area having a fruit fly infestation.
-To ensure that the fleas won't escape the glass having white vinegar - add 3-10 drops of[dawn dish soap for fleas](https://pestpolicy.com/dawn-dish-soap-for-fleas/)that'll act like glue on the insects.
+To ensure that the fleas won't escape the glass having white vinegar - add 3-10 drops of[dawn dish soap for fleas](https://pestpolicy.com/dawn-dish-soap-for-fleas/)that'llact like glue on the insects.
 5.

 The fruit flies will be stuck in the vinegar jar as they can't move out - they'll finally die.
 6. Repeat the Apple cider vinegar treatment daily until the fruit fly infestation ceases. *Alternatively* 1.
 Pour boiling water or boiling Apple cider vinegar in the infested drains.
 This will quickly repel the fruit flies from your yard and home.
 2.